probonopd/linuxdeployqt/README.md

    -no-plugins        : Skip plugin deployment -appimage          : Create an AppImage
-   -no-strip          : Don't run 'strip' on the binaries -use-debug-libs    : Deploy with debug versions of frameworks and plugins (implies -no-strip) -executable=<path> : Let the given executable use the deployed frameworks too -qmldir=<path>     : Scan for QML imports in the given path -always-overwrite  : Copy files even if the target file exists -libpath=<path>    : Add the given path to the library search path
+   -no-strip          : Don't run 'strip' on the binaries -use-debug-libs    : Deploy with debug versions of libraries and plugins (implies -no-strip) -executable=<path> : Let the given executable use the deployed libraries too -qmldir=<path>     : Scan for QML imports in the given path -always-overwrite  : Copy files even if the target file exists -libpath=<path>    : Add the given path to the library search path